youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

     .par_iter_mut()
 ```

-And we’re done!
+And we're done!
 In theory, our tree traversal is now going to run concurrently
 thanks to `rayon`.

 #btw[